-The fees for the audit of the annual report, fiscal advice and other non audit related services are paid by the manager from the service fee.
-The costs for the audit for the 2024 financial year amount to EUR 36,111
+The audit fees for the audit of the annual report and any tax advice and other non-audit services are paid by the manager from the management fee.
+The costs for the audit for the 2024 financial year amount to EUR 70,746.
+The external auditor has not performed tax advice or non-audit services for the fund.